clojurewerkz/cassaforte/README.md

 it may be challenging to use for anyone except the author.
 For code examples, see our test suite.

-Once documentation site is up, we will update this document.
+Once the documentation site is up, we will update this section.

 ## Community